JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">IX</p>

 When man serveth the guru and worshippeth God,
-It is only then he really hath a human body.[^xx1] Even the demigods [^xx2] long for this body ;
+It is only then he really hath a human body.[^354] Even the demigods [^355] long for this body ;
 Therefore having obtained it,
 Worship God ; forget Him not ;
 That is the advantage of human birth.
 Before the disease of old age hath come upon thee, Before Death hath seized thy body,
 Before thy voice hath grown weak,
 O man, worship God.
 If thou worship Him not now, when wilt thou, my brother ?
 When the end cometh thou canst not do so.
-Whatever thou doest, it is best to do now ; Otherwise thou shalt not be saved, and shalt afterwards repent.
+Whatever thou doest, it is best to do now ;
+_Otherwise_ thou shalt not be saved, and shalt afterwards repent.
-He is a worshipper whom God applieth to His worship ; It is he who shall obtain the pure God.
-The doors of his understanding shall open to him by meeting the guru, And he shall not return again by the way of the womb.
-This is thine opportunity, this thy time ; Look into thy heart and reflect on this.
-Saith Kabir, O man, whether thou win or lose,
+He is a worshipper whom God applieth to His worship ;
+It is he who shall obtain the pure God.
+The doors _of his understanding_ shall open to him by meeting the guru, And he shall not return again by the way of the womb.
+This is thine opportunity, this thy time ;
+Look into thy heart and reflect _on this_.
+Saith Kabir, _O man_, whether thou win or lose,

-[^xx1] have many times called out to thee.
+I have many times called out to thee.

 In the following Kabir appears to mean that God resides in the brain.

 <p style="text-align:center;">X</p>

-The best knowledge abideth in the city of Shiv ; [^xx3] Having obtained it there, meditate upon God*
+The best knowledge abideth in the city of Shiv ; [^356] Having obtained it there, meditate _upon God_,[^357] <span id="p262"><sup><small>[ p.

-[^xx1] That is, it is only then his human birth is profitable. - [^xx2] The demigods are proud, and do not praise God.
-They can only obtain deliverance by being born in human bodies.

-[^xx3] The brain or tenth gate.

-[^xx4] This and the preceding line are also translated — Men of the highest intellect raise their breath to the brain ;
-Do thou meeting them contemplate God.

-<span id="p262"><sup><small>[ p.
 262 ]</small></sup></span>
 And thou shalt know this world and the next.
 Why should I kill myself performing works of pride ?
-My "attention is fixed on the special place— the brain ; The name of the Sovereign God is my divine knowledge.
-He who hath closed his sphincter ani, [^xx1] Hath placed the moon above the sun. [^xx2] At the western gate the sun is hot ; [^xx3] The breath then riseth to the brain from the spine.
-The western gate is closed by a rock ; [^xx4] There is a window [^xx5] over that rock.
-Over the window is the tenth gate — Saith Kabir, He who dwelleth there hath neither end nor limit.
+My attention is fixed on the special place— the brain ;
+The name of the Sovereign God is my divine knowledge.
+He who hath closed his sphincter ani, [^358]
+Hath placed the moon above the sun. [^359]
+At the western gate the sun is hot ; [^360]
+The breath then riseth to the brain from the spine.
+The western gate is closed by a rock ; [^361]
+There is a window [^362] over that rock.
+Over the window is the tenth gate —
+Saith Kabir, _He who dwelleth there_ hath neither end nor limit.

 Kabir gives his ideas of what a Mulla, a Qazi, and a superior of Jogis ought to be.

 <p style="text-align:center;">XI</p>

-He is a Mulla who struggleth with his heart, Who by the instruction of the guru contendeth with Death, And crusheth Death's pride.
+He is a Mulla who struggleth with his heart,
+Who by the instruction of the guru contendeth with Death, And crusheth Death's pride.
 Salutation ever to that Mulla !
 God is present ; why describe Him as distant ?
-If thou restrain thy pugnacity, thou shalt obtain the Beautiful One.
-He is a Qazi who pondereth on his body, Who burnetii it with divine fire, And alloweth not his seed to drop even in his dreams — For such a Qazi there is no old age or death — He is an emperor [^xx6] who knoweth how to draw up his two breaths,[^xx7]
+If thou restrain _thy_ pugnacity, thou shalt obtain the Beautiful One.
+He is a Qazi who pondereth on his body,
+Who burnetii it with divine fire,
+And alloweth not his seed to drop even in his dreams — For such a Qazi there is no old age or death —

-[^xx1] So that all the breath of the body may go to the brain.
-This act is done mechanically by resting the anus on the heel.

-[^xx2] This verse is explained— He has set knowledge with its tiny light above universal ignorance.

-[^xx3] When the breath rises to the top of the spine.

-[^xx4] A piece of flesh which the Jogis suppose to be at the top of the spinal column.

-[^xx5] This is a second obstacle to the passage of the breath.

-[^xx6] Sultan — By this word is here meant a superior of Jogis.

-[^xx7] Who knows how to exercise the ira and pingla.
-Also translated — who shoots two arrows — knowledge and contempt of the world.

-<span id="p263"><sup><small>[ p.
+He is an emperor [^363] who _knoweth how_ to draw up his two breaths,[^364] <span id="p263"><sup><small>[ p.
 263 ]</small></sup></span>

-Who recalleth his mind when it goeth abroad, who collecteth the army of breaths [^xx1] in his brain — Such a one is an emperor, and hath an umbrella over his head.
+Who recalleth his mind when it goeth abroad, who collecteth the army _of breaths_ [^364] in his brain — Such a one is an emperor, and hath an umbrella over his head.
-The Jogis cry out [^xx4] Gorakh, Gorakh [^xx9] ; The Hindus repeat ' Ram, Ram ' ; The Musalmans have Khuda, But Kabir's God is the All-pervading.
+The Jogis cry out ‘ Gorakh, Gorakh ’ ;
+The Hindus repeat ‘ Ram, Ram ’ ;
+The Musalmans have Khuda,
+But Kabir's God is the All-pervading.

 The following hymn, which is a homily against idolatry, is said to have been composed by the fifth Guru from a theme of Kabir.

 <p style="text-align:center;">XII</p>

-Vain is his devotion, Who saith a stone is God.
-Idle shall be his labour Who falleth at the feet of a stone.
-My God always speaketh ; [^xx2] He bestoweth gifts on all living things.
-He who is blind knoweth not God who is within him ; He is led away by superstition, and entangleth others.
-A stone speaketh not, nor bestoweth gifts ; Vain are the ceremonies of idolaters and fruitless their service.
-Say what advantage can be gained By anointing a corpse with sandal.
-If any one roll a corpse in the dirt, What harm can it do the corpse ?
-Saith Kabir, I proclaim with a loud voiceUnderstand me, ye infidels and pagans ; The love of other gods hath destroyed many homes, The saints of God are ever happy.
+Vain is his devotion,
+Who saith a stone is God.
+Idle shall be his labour
+Who falleth at the feet of a stone.
+My God always speaketh ; [^365]
+He bestoweth gifts on all living things.
+He who is blind knoweth not God who is within him ;
+He is led away by superstition, and entangleth others.
+A stone speaketh not, nor bestoweth gifts ;
+Vain are the ceremonies _of idolaters_ and fruitless their service.
+Say what advantage can be gained
+By anointing a corpse with sandal.
+If any one roll a corpse in the dirt,
+What harm can it do the corpse ?
+Saith Kabir, I proclaim with a loud voice
+Understand me, ye infidels and pagans ;
+The love of other gods hath destroyed many homes,
+The saints of God are ever happy.

 The universal influence of Maya and the means of counteracting it.

 <p style="text-align:center;">XIII</p>

-The fishes in the water are led by Maya ; [^xx3] 1 The body is supposed to have ten breaths, all of which the Jogis believe they can collect in the brain. [^xx2] He is not silent like an idol. [^xx3] Their sense of taste, their palates.

-<span id="p264"><sup><small>[ p.
+The fishes in the water are led by Maya ; [^366] <span id="p264"><sup><small>[ p.
 264 ]</small></sup></span>

-The moths round the lamp are influenced by Maya ; Through Maya the elephant feeleth lust ; Creeping things and bumble-bees [^xx1] perish through Maya — My brethren, Maya is so bewitching That she illudeth all living beings — Birds and beasts are imbued with Maya ; She causeth great hardship to the honey-bees ; [^xx2] Horses and camels are saturated with Maya ; The eighty-four Sidhs are the sport of Maya ; The six Jatis are the slaves of Maya ; So are the nine Naths, the sun, and the moon ; Penitents and the supreme Rikhis are lulled by Maya ; In the power of Maya are Death and his five messengers; [^xx3] Dogs and jackals are imbued with Maya ; So are monkeys, leopards, lions, Cats, sheep, and foxes ; Trees and tubers are subject to Maya ; The demigods are saturated with Maya ; So are the ocean, the firmament, and the earth.
-Saith Kabir, he who hath a belly is subject to Maya ; But man shall be freed from her influence when he hath found a saint.
+The moths round the lamp are influenced by Maya ;
+Through Maya the elephant feeleth lust ;
+Creeping things and bumble-bees [^367] perish through Maya — My brethren, Maya is so bewitching
+That she illudeth all living beings —
+Birds and beasts are imbued with Maya ;
+She causeth great hardship to the honey-bees ; [^368] Horses and camels are saturated with Maya ;
+The eighty-four Sidhs are the sport of Maya ;
+The six Jatis are the slaves of Maya ;
+So are the nine Naths, the sun, and the moon ;
+Penitents and the supreme Rikhis are lulled by Maya ;
+In the power of Maya are Death and his five messengers; [^369] Dogs and jackals are imbued with Maya ;
+So are monkeys, leopards, lions, Cats, sheep, and foxes ;
+Trees and tubers are subject to Maya ;
+The demigods are saturated with Maya ;
+So are the ocean, the firmament, and the earth.
+Saith Kabir, he who hath a belly _is subject_ to Maya ;
+But man shall be freed _from her influence_ when he hath found a saint.
 Let man fix his attention on God and not on worldly things.

 <p style="text-align:center;">XIV</p>